 Bar Back

+JOIN THE ROYAL FOUNDRY FAMILY - Calling all creative, craft cocktail lovers: we’re offering you a chance to hone your skills, shape how we’re building Royal Foundry Craft Spirits (RFCS) as a premier distillery and cocktail room in Minneapolis, and be part of a culture that innovates and provides an exceptional experience.

+RFCS is authentically British and every part of the experience we deliver reflects that.
+Located in the up-and-coming West Market Business District adjacent to the North Loop, Royal Foundry occupies 15,000 square foot former warehouse space located at 241 Fremont Avenue North, Minneapolis, and a includes distillery manufacturing space.
+Going beyond distilling and cocktails, RFCS is an entertainment venue offering indoor pub bowling lanes, an outdoor short track cycle racing facility, and private event and meeting accommodations.
+In our cocktail lounge and tasting room we also curate experiences for guests, making this a destination distillery.

 We are looking for two (2) experienced, observant, efficient Bar Backs who can work with other staff members to ensure that Royal Foundry customers receive prompt, seamless service.
 The Bar Back will assist in cleaning the bar, preparing garnishes, ensuring the bar is well stocked with napkins, straws, glassware, garnishes, and all other necessities, and taking on other duties to support the Bartender and ensure that the bar operates smoothly.
+You might be asked to step in and make cocktails if we’re busy, so previous bartending experience is a plus.

 To be a successful Bar Back, you should be passionate about working as part of a team to deliver excellent drinks and service to customers.
 You should be efficient, reliable, and perceptive with excellent communication and time management skills, focused on providing the best possible service in a fast-paced environment.